dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 file the hostname and port on which your server is running (e.g., `vcm-1000.vm.duke.edu:5000`).
-Remember to follow the instructions about ensuring your server is not automatically shut down (there is a check box on the VCM control panel.
+Remember to follow the instructions about ensuring your server is not automatically shut down (There is a checkbox on the VCM control panel.
 It will ask you for a reason, just say you are running a web server assignment for BME 547 Medical Software Design). __Please do this deployment step last.
 It is most important to complete the rest of the assignment first (that is where most of